ingodahn/gsaplus/readme.md

 There are also some tasks which are not called by the update-task, mainly the `watch`-task (which watches the scss-scources for changes and compiles them live) or the `db_reset_`-tasks (which delete the database before migrating them).
 The latter need to be used manually if database-tables need to be added or removed.
 The developers should notify about this, but if you see related errors, they propably forgot to.
 Note that all `db_`-tasks *delete all data* and should be used with extreme caution on the production environment.

+When using vagrant, run `vagrant reload --provision` to reload the VM and re-run the provisioning script after it was updated.
+Omit the `--provision` to just reload the VM.
+This may be necessary if the VM is unresponsive after suspending the host machine.
+If you modified the VM and want to revert it to the intended setup, `vagrant destroy` and `vagrant up`.

 # Glossary